 - Kanthal Coil (Confirmed by Co. / No Documentation)

 - 1 Charger

-Green for low, Blue for medium, and White delivers high power hits; double click to activate “Sesh” mode at any power setting.
+Green for low, Blue for medium, and White deliver high power hits; double click to activate “Sesh” mode at any power setting.
 Sesh mode sends power for twelve seconds straight.
 Press four times to get to the next heat level.
 Five presses to turn the battery on and off, all explained on the enclosed instruction card.

 The heater and battery thread together easily.
 The chamber’s been hiding this whole time – keep twisting once the atomizer seats, and the mouthpiece easily twists off clockwise.
-There’s a high level of precision in the fitment of the mouthpiece to atomizer chamber.
+There’s a high level of precision in the fitment of the mouthpiece to the atomizer chamber.
 The fitment allows each part to be as small as possible with minimal to no tolerances.
-This means frequent cleaning of the atomizer and mouthpiece walls are needed.
+This means frequent cleaning of the atomizer and mouthpiece walls is needed.

 The most important part of an oil vaporizer is its heating element.

 The PuffCo Pro 2 employs a single white ceramic rod with an “Iron/chromium/aluminum alloy” wire wrapped around it four times.
 PuffCo support confirmed they specify Kanthal heating wire, and join their heating wire to non-resistance leads with crimps, but couldn’t satisfactorily answer why our heating wire had a large blob of unknown material inside the ceramic cup.